 An alien is entitled to asylum in Estonia if he/she has justified gear that he/she may be persecuted in the home country for racial, political, religious, ethnic or other reasons.
 Asylum is not given to persons who have the possibility to receive protection from the authorities in the country of origin or if it is safe for the applicant to live in another part of the country of origin.

 If the conditions for asylum are not met, a person may receive an additional protection and temporary residence permit for the reason that return to the country of origin is not safe (is life-threatening) for him/her .

 An application for asylum cannot be submitted in writing in the diplomatic representations of Estonia or by e-mail in Estonia or outside Estonia.
-The asylum seeker must submit the application personally or through a legal representative at the Citizenship and Migration Board.
+The asylum seeker must submit the application personally or through a legal representative at the Police and Border Guard Board.
 If an alien in a border inspection point has no legal grounds for arrival in Estonia and he/she wishes to apply for asylum, the application for asylum must be submitted to the border guard authority.

 An alien who wishes to obtain Estonian citizenship must meet certain conditions, e.g. before the submission of the application he/she must have lived in Estonia on the basis of a residence permit or right of residence for at least eight years, the last five of which have been permanent; he/she must be familiar with the Constitution and the Citizenship Act of the Republic of Estonia; have permanent legal income that ensures subsistence of him/her and his/her dependents; have registered residence in Estonia.

 An ethnic Estonian who does not have Estonian citizenship may apply for reinstatement of the citizenship if he/her has lost the Estonian citizenship for some reason as a minor.